Frequently Asked Questions

 Why is there a need for the PA compact?

-State licensure policies and processes may vary in complexity and can result in duplicative and time-consuming efforts by a PA wishing to engage in multistate practice.
-These barriers to licensure may negatively impact PA mobility and health care access.
+The PA Compact streamlines the timely portability of authorization to practice in each participating state.
+State licensure policies and processes vary and can result in duplicative efforts by a PA wishing to engage in multistate practice.

 The PA Compact reduces the burdens for multistate practice by accounting for and reflecting the uniformity of PA licensure laws through a streamlined process.